A stable and adaptive polygenic signal detection method based on repeated sample splitting: Simulation studies

-To implement $T_{dc}$, we let $r_j=\hat{\beta}_j^{\gamma-2}$ ($j=1, \ldots, J_2$) and $\Gamma = \{2,4,6,42\}$ to first obtain $T_c$ of (\ref{eq:Tc}), we then use $m=10$ or $50$ to derive the more stable $T_{dc}$ of (\ref{eq:Tdc}).
-For completeness, we also study the performance of the individual $T_{\gamma}$'s but present the results in the Supplementary Material.
+For completeness, we also study the performance of the individual $T_1$ and $T_{\gamma}$'s ($\gamma=\{2,4,6,42\}$), but present the corresponding results in the Supplementary Material.
 The numbers of simulation replicates are $10^6$ for evaluating type I error control and 500 for power, and additional simulation design details are provided below when appropriate.